 5.2.2) Hold the pup in one hand with thumb and forefinger.
 Prior to injection, swipe the back skin of the pup with swab stick saturated with 70% isopropyl alcohol to maintain the sterile condition.
 Insert the syringe needle into anterior-dorsal subcutis of the animal at an angle of 5 to 10 degrees.
 Inject 50-70 l rAAV9 solution with the insulin syringe.

 Note: rAAV9 can also be delivered to the mouse via intraperitoneal or intravenous injection26,27.
+Efficient expression of the delivered genes in the heart can be obtained.
+However, intraperitoneal injection sometimes may result in leaky expression in the liver.
 After injection, condition of the pups was monitored every day.

-5.3) Monitor the level of gene expression in the heart can be monitored with qPCR, immunofluorescence, or western blot (representative results are shown in Figure 4 and 5)25,26.
+5.3) The level of gene expression in the heart can be monitored with qPCR, immunofluorescence, or western blot (representative results are shown in Figure 4 and 5)25,26.

 Note: Mice were euthanized by CO2 delivered from a compressed gas source.
 Tissue samples were collected after confirming that heart rate, movement and breathing of animals have ceased.
 Neonatal rodents are resistant to CO2 euthanasia and were euthanized by decapitation using sharp scissors.
 The method is consistent with the recommendations of the Panel on Euthanasia of the American Veterinary Medical Association.